 Arizona Gun Laws for Felons

 Last year, Arizona ranked number seven for the highest number of registered guns per state.
-This is significant, especially considering that it is one of 44 states that don’t require citizens to register their firearms.
+This is significant, especially considering that it is one of 44 states that don’t require citizens to register their firearms under ARS 13-3108.
 Arizona’s open carry practice laws allow individuals 18 or older to openly carry firearms in most public places.
 To carry and conceal, you do not need a permit, but you must be at least 21 years of age.

 While the state is relatively relaxed when it comes to gun ownership, you should not take Arizona gun laws for felons lightly.
-If a felon gets caught owning or possessing a firearm without first having their rights legally restored, they will receive a criminal charge.
-The charge, Misconduct Involving Weapons, is a Class 4 felony offense.
+If a felon gets caught owning or possessing a firearm without first having their rights legally restored, they will receive a felony criminal charge.
+The charge, Misconduct Involving Weapons, is a Class 4 felony offense and can be found in ARS 13-3102.
 It often carries a term of about 2.5 years of imprisonment.
 In the case that you have had a previous felony conviction, the term will increase to about 4.5 years.
 (See our blog: Arizona Felony Sentencing Chart.)

 How to restore gun rights lost by an Arizona conviction?

 The good news is that there are ways to restore your gun rights as a felon in the state of Arizona.
 For most convictions, the restoration of gun rights occurs two years following the completion of probation or once your prison sentence has ended.
 For more serious offenses, it will take much longer.
 Serious offenses require 10 full years to pass following probation or the date you are completely discharged from prison before restoring rights.